Battle of Marciano: Aftermath

+Santo Stefano alla Vittoria temple by Giorgio Vasari, built to celebrate the battle.

+The battle was received with great joy in Florence.
+From the windows of the Palazzo Vecchio, Duke Cosimo ordered to throw coins to the crowd and proclaimed three days of celebrations, accompanied by the ringing of bells and waving of conquered flags.
+People sung palle, palle, duca, duca / Piero Strozzi in una buca ("bullets, bullets, the duke, the duke / Piero Strozzi in a hole").
+A stage was erected in the square, in which many prisoners captured in the battle were beheaded.

 Il Medeghino easily subdued the neighbouring castles in the days following the battle, and was subsequently able to lay a tighter siege to Siena.
 Cruel measures were adopted to prevent the peasants taking supplies into the city.
 In March 1555 he destroyed a corps of 1,300 mercenaries trying to escape to collect food.
 Unable to receive substantial supplies and reinforcements from the French, the city surrendered on April 17, 1555 while the remaining Sienese forces withdrew to Montalcino.

 The Republic of Siena finally disappeared in 1559 and was thenceforth incorporated into the Duchy of Florence.
 The Duke ordered that a large fortress be constructed as a precaution against the risk of further rebellion by the Sienese, and this has presided over the city, from its north (Florentine) side, since its completion in 1563.